 Limassol is the largest coastal city in Cyprus.
 Its long, highly urbanized sandy beaches have fairly poor seabeds.
 For snorkeling near Limassol, drive the extra kilometers to the southeastern coast.

 About ten kilometers east of the city center, you will first reach Amathus Port, a unique insight into the island’s rich history.
 These extraordinary archeological remains are one of the things that make snorkeling in Cyprus so special.
 In addition, many fish shelter in the ruins, which are occasionally visited by sea turtles.

 About 15 miles further on, don’t miss White Rocks, near Governor’s Beach.
 At the foot of stunning chalk cliffs, hundreds of fish swim in a crystal-clear sea.

 Cyprus is one of the only Mediterranean destinations, along with Greece, to offer good chances of snorkeling with sea turtles.
 Significant populations of two species of turtles, the green turtle and the loggerhead turtle, are indeed present around the island.

-They can be easily observed in specific locations, particularly in the regions of Ayia Napa (in must-see Green Bay) and Paphos.
+They can be easily observed in specific locations, particularly in the regions of Ayia Napa (in must-see Green Bay, but also in Konnos Beach, Kalamies Bay, and Sirena Bay) and Paphos.
 The best chance of encountering turtles is during the summer months when they’re seen regularly from June, and in greatest numbers from August to October.

 The common marine fauna of the coastal waters of Cyprus includes several species of seabream and wrasse, salema, damselfish, as well as more iconic (and rarer) species such as the dusky grouper, the Mediterranean moray or the parrotfish.